nitish-singh128/Understanding_Healthcare_Domain/README.md

 **Healthcare EDI transaction types**
 In general, organizations in the healthcare industry use ten types of HIPAA electronic data interchange transactions: these EDI healthcare transactions are vital for efficient operations and accurate data management.

 - **Healthcare claim transaction set (837)**.
-It allows healthcare providers and patients to submit healthcare claim information and encounter information.
+It allows healthcare providers and patients to submit healthcare claim information and encounter information to payers for reimbursement. **Types:**
+   - 837P: Professional (physicians, clinics)
+   - 837I: Institutional (hospitals)
+   - 837D: Dental

+  **Contents:** Patient info, provider info, diagnosis codes (ICD-10), procedure codes (CPT/HCPCS), service dates, charges, insurance info.

 - **Retail pharmacy claim transaction**.
 It allows healthcare professionals and regulatory agencies to submit retail pharmacy claims.
 It also lets them transmit claims for retail pharmacy services and billing payment information to payers.

 - **Healthcare claim payment/advice transaction set (835)**.
 It is used by insurers to make payments and send Explanation of Benefits (EOB) remittance advice to healthcare providers.

+**Contents:** Payment amount, claim status (paid, denied, adjusted), adjustment codes, check/EFT info, patient responsibility.

 - **Benefits enrollment and maintenance set (834)**.
 It is used by employers, unions, government agencies, insurance agencies, associations, or healthcare organizations paying claims.
 Its aim is to enroll members in a healthcare benefit plan.